NC State baseball ready for Omaha after ‘surreal’ feeling of winning super regional

 Now, he’s going back to Omaha.

-“It’s sweet.
-It’s sweet, man,” Whitaker said.
+“It’s sweet, man,” Whitaker said.
 “It’s something you manifest.
 It’s something I’ve dreamed of doing.
-Now that it’s coming to fruition I’m definitely taking it all in and savor it.”
+Now that it’s coming to fruition I’m definitely taking it all in and will savor it.”

 But Pennington had a two-run homer Monday after the Bulldogs took an early 2-0 lead.
 Eli Serrano III homered.
 Alex Sosa homered.
 Alec Makarewicz homered.